 The list of lotions and creams and potions on the market is far too long to even start.
 They are mostly full of phthalates which make the fragrance linger longer on your skin and parabens which increase their shelf life.
 Natural oils do the trick perfectly well.
 According to your skin type, there are lots to choose from.
 Go for almond oil, safflower oil, avocado oil and others.
 For more information look here.

-As an alternative to peelings try cleaning your face with a soft brush in the morning.
+As an alternative to peelings, try cleaning your face with a soft brush in the morning.
 Loofah pads do the trick under the shower to exfoliate.
 Once they have ended their life-cycle, they are also compostable.
-All you want to achieve with a peeling is, simplistically speaking, to scrub away dead skin cells and encourage the skin to produce soft new ones.
+All you want to achieve with peeling is, simplistically speaking, to scrub away dead skin cells and encourage the skin to produce soft new ones.
 You can also use loofah sponges on the rest of your body.

 3. Dental care